hpc/pavilion2/docs/plugins/schedulers.rst

 or API calls.

 Either way, there are a set of parameters that must be passed on to the scheduler.
-These are described in the `SchedulerPlugin` docstring.
-For those parameters that are unsupported by
+These are described in the `SchedulerPlugin._kickoff` docstring.
+You can safely ignore parameters that aren't supported by your scheduler.

 Composing Commands